airshipit/airship-in-a-bottle/doc/source/documentation-conventions.rst

 Format
 ------
-There are multiple means by which consumers and developers will read the documentation for UCP components.
-The two common places for UCP components are `Github`_ in the form of README and code-based documentation, and `Readthedocs`_ for more complete/formatted documentation.
+There are multiple means by which consumers and developers will read the documentation for Airship components.
+The two common places for Airship components are `Github`_ in the form of README and code-based documentation, and `Readthedocs`_ for more complete/formatted documentation.

 Documentation that is expected to be read in Github must exist and may use either `reStructuredText`_ or `Markdown`_.
 This generally would be limited to